imran1503/SYSC3110Monopoly/README.md

 ###### Core Gameplay Loop
 1.Rolling Dice to Move.
 2.Buying Property and/or Paying Rent to the Owner.
-3.Build houses or hotels if someone owns all the properties of a colour.
+3.Build houses or hotels if someone owns all the Property of a colour.
 4.Pass Turn.
 ###### Jail
 When a player is sent to jail by landing on the designated "Go to jail" space, they are moved diagonally across the board directly to the jail cell on the 10th space.
 They are unable to collect go while moving to the jail cell.
 A player that is in jail is required to stay for a maximum of 3 turns after entering jail.
 While in jail, every turn they are required to roll doubles in order to leave jail early.
 If they are unable to roll doubles by the third turn, they are required to pay $50 to the bank in order to be released.
 They do not reroll for movment when they leave jail, they take the roll that got them out, or that would have if it was a double on their final turn in jail.